ministryofjustice/laa-ccms-caab/README.md

 ## How to run this application:

-The laa-ccms-caab-ui requires multiple other microservcies in order to run locally and  function correctly.
+The laa-ccms-caab-ui requires multiple other microservices in order to run locally and function correctly.
 They are:

 - [laa-ccms-caab-api](https://github.com/ministryofjustice/laa-ccms-caab-api)